🎛️ MIDI music transposition image

 Once you found your MIDI file, visit the composer and open the song menu.

 Now click the "Create from MIDI/Audio", it will open the MIDI transposition tool, and select your file after pressing the "Open MIDI/Audio/Video file" button.
-If you want to import a video or audio file instead, visit the Ai transpose guide .
+If you want to import a video or audio file instead, visit the Audio transpose guide .

 MIDI button